Net Metering in Maine: How It Works, CMP Credits & Solar Savings

 Each billing cycle, CMP compares those totals:

 Credits carry forward on a rolling 12-month basis — meaning any credits earned in a given month must be used within that same month the following year.
 For example, credits earned in June need to be used by the following June.
-After that, any unused credits expire and can’t be used.
+After that, any unused credits expire.

 That’s why we don’t recommend oversizing your system.
 It should closely match your household’s annual electricity use.
 Our solar consultants design and size each system carefully to match your energy needs and maximize your savings — without leaving credits unused.
-And if your usage grows later (say, after adding an EV charger or heat pumps), your system can be expanded to keep pace.
+And if your usage grows later — say, after adding an EV charger or heat pump — your system can be expanded to keep pace.

 In Maine, solar production naturally rises in summer and dips in winter.
 Those sunny months help build the credits that carry you through the darker, colder ones.
 During high-production periods, many homeowners see their kWh cost drop close to zero.